mtbottle/mtbottle-website/blog/posts/2022-02-14-new-computer.md

 so I was able to reverse engineer stuff
 I did to make the computer mildly usable.
-But it made me think about how I gradually made my Macbook pro my main computer over time because it _just worked_.
+But it made me think about how I gradually made my Macbook Pro my main computer over time because it _just worked_.

 As I grow older with limited capacity to learn and customize my habits,